 The next few days were hectic, as we all waited to see which way the wind might blow next.
 At Craig's encouragement, we decided to proceed with the planned reception for his show at Stafford Gallery entitled “Visions d’Vine: Portraits of Harvest”.

 "Visions d'Vine: Portraits of Harvest", has consequently become a benefit for the communities, like Fountaingrove, impacted by the wildfires.
-10% of all proceeds will be directly donated for recovery assistance.
+Until the end of the year, 10% of all proceeds will be directly donated for recovery assistance.

-The demonstration painting is now a silent auction item with 100% of proceeds going directly to the community.
-Measuring 18x24 inches and Valued at $3,850, the bidding starts at $500.
-The auction will run until December 31st.
+The demonstration painting is now a silent auction item with 100% of proceeds going directly to the community for fire recovery efforts.
+Measuring 18x24 inches and valued at $3,850, the auction will run until December 31st.
 These funds will go a long way to further assist our friends and neighbors.

-Craig is coordinating a group show with several highly acclaimed Bay Area painters at the start of the New Year, which will be a 100% fundraising benefit for ongoing Fire recovery efforts.
+Craig is coordinating a group show with several highly acclaimed Bay Area painters at the in 2018, which will be a 100% fundraising benefit for ongoing fire recovery efforts.
 Details are being worked out currently.

 Craig Nelson's personal and professional efforts are helping to directly support friends and neighbors much less fortunate.
 By collecting Craig Nelson’s paintings, people may simultaneously embrace what they love about Sonoma County, begin to restore a sense of normalcy and directly help wildfire victims rebuild their lives.